-I’ve had the pleasure of working with children aged 11 and have attended several tournaments like Futsal.
-The coaches (my bosses) responsible for the basic phase of 5-12 year-olds divided the team of 11-year-olds into two smaller teams: better and poorer players.
+I’ve had the pleasure of working with children aged eleven and have attended several tournaments like Futsal.
+The coaches (my bosses) responsible for the basic phase of five to twelve year-olds divided the team of eleven-year-olds into two smaller teams: better and poorer players.
 Such a division clearly illustrated the aims of my bosses – winning the tournament instead of focusing on what the tournament would bring and how young players develop their individual potential.

 During the tournament itself, the order of the day was controlling every move and play of the players.
 All the time, instructions were being called out from the sideline.
 It looked so pathetic that at one point you’d think that the youngsters running around the pitch had no brains of their own and couldn’t make any decisions.
 Of course they can, but the upbringing and influence of the coaches' behaviour effectively deprive these children of independent thinking and taking responsibility for their learning process.

-I tried to react and discuss this problem, but unfortunately, who is going to listen to a guy who is employed part-time, and what can he even know.
+I tried to react and discuss this problem, but unfortunately, who is going to listen to a guy who is employed part-time, and what can he even know?

 To be clear, youngsters always go out there to win the match and I'll never say that that’s not important.
 However, we coaches must realize that our role is to develop players individually, so that in the future they play football professionally, or at least stay with the sport.
 During that same Futsal tournament, shortcomings in individual technical and tactical skills were clearly visible.
 Futsal is an excellent game where any lack of basic skills quickly comes to light.
 During this and other tournaments in which I participated as a coach, I also observed a lack of understanding and solving the most common situations during the game.
 The young players had trouble understanding and resolving the following match situations:

-Going against an opponent flow-timing of changing direction and drive off (change of speed)
+Going against an opponent flow-timing of changing direction and drive off (change of speed).

 ‘Position before possession’ – take their space then take your ball) – how and when?

-Cutting across your opponent’s lane to the ball – take his space then take the ball – when (timing), and how (body advantage)
+Cutting across your opponent’s lane to the ball – take his space then take the ball – when (timing), and how (body advantage).

 Using the body as a barrier – how to adapt and when?